Loop3D/map2loop-2-legacy/README.rst

   save_basal_contacts

-              explode geology polgyons so interior holes become distinct polygonsPolygons for each polygonPolygon:
+              explode geology polgyons so interior holes become distinct Polygons for each Polygon:
-                          build list of polygonsPolygons and their atributes odelling load sorted stratigraphy from csv file
+                          build list of Polygons and their atributes modelling load sorted stratigraphy from csv file
-              for each polygonPolygon in list:
+              for each Polygon in list:
                     if not intrusive:
-                          if polygonPolygon Code found in sorted stratigraphy: for each polygonPolygon in list:
+                          if Polygon Code found in sorted stratigraphy: for each Polygon in list:
-                                      if two polygonsPolygons are not the same: if two polygonsPolygons are neighbours:
+                                      if two Polygons are not the same: if two Polygons are neighbours:
-                                                   if second polygonPolygon is not a sill: add neigbour to list
+                                                   if second Polygon is not a sill: add neigbour to list
-                                if first polygonPolygon has neighbours:
+                                if first Polygon has neighbours:
                                       for each neighbour:
-                                            if neighbour polygonPolygon Code found in sorted stratigraphy: if neighbour older than first polygonPolygon:
+                                            if neighbour Polygon Code found in sorted stratigraphy: if neighbour older than first Polygon:
-                                                        calculate intersection of two polygonsPolygons:
+                                                        calculate intersection of two Polygons:
                                                               if intersection is a multilinestring:
                                                                     for all line segments in linestring:
                                                                           save out segment with x,y,z Code